 May I suggest that the HR talk to both the superior and staff to understand the actual root of the matter.

-If it is a performance issue, than proper communication has to be given to staff to make her aware and also the way to improve and the time given to do so.
+If it is a performance issue, then proper communication has to be given to staff to make her aware and also the way to improve and the time given to do so.
 Follow up assessment should be performed after to trace the progress.
-If no progress, then warning letter should be issued and termination follows if things didn't improve.
+If no progress, then a warning letter should be issued and termination follows if things didn't improve.